-The uncertainty cancellation problem \cite{sastry2013nonlinear} (Theorem, 9.20) states that designing a state feedback controller for system \eqref{sysun} that decouples uncertainties from output ${h}$ is possible if and only if the uncertainty is an output matched uncertainty.
-Therefore, most disturbance observer-based robust control methods only compensate output-matched disturbance inputs.
-While a few studies have proposed nonlinear disturbance observers that eliminate system output disturbances, they ignore the transient dynamics under disturbance effects \cite{yang2012} or consider specific nonlinear systems, e.g., lower triangular systems.

-We note that our study utilizes Definitions~\ref{def:mun} and ~\ref{def:umun} in the CBF and HOCBF conditions since they apply to output function $h$.

-In order to reduce the complexity of HOCBFs in the presence of output unmatched uncertainty, we assume that the DRD of the system is less than IRD by at most one: \begin{assumption} The compound uncertainly $\Delta$ in system \eqref{sysun} satisfies {DRD ${\geq r-1}$} when IRD ${ = r}$ for ${r \geq 2}$ with respect a sufficiently differentiable output function ${h:X \to \mathbb{R}}$. \end{assumption} Many existing robust nonlinear control approaches assume certainty in the IRD and DRD of the system.
-Thus, Assumption~\ref{as:DRD-IRD} is common in nonlinear control applications \cite{posielek2023, takano2020robust}.
+Our study utilizes Definition~\ref{def:mun} in the CBF and HOCBF conditions as they apply to an output function $h$.
+And, to reduce the complexity of HOCBFs in the presence of output unmatched uncertainty, we assume that the DRD of system \eqref{sysun} is less than IRD by at most one: \begin{assumption} The compound uncertainty $\Delta$ in system \eqref{sysun} satisfies ${\text{DRD} \!\geq\! r \!-\!
+1}$ when ${\text{IRD} \!=\! r}$ for ${r \!\geq\!
+2}$ with respect to a sufficiently differentiable output function ${h \!:\!
+X \!\to\! \mathbb{R}}$ of system \eqref{sysun}. \end{assumption}